‘Count My Vote’ initiative relaunches for 2018 seeking to kill Utah’s caucus-convention system

 During the initiative’s original run, the Utah Legislature created what is commonly known as “Senate Bill 54,” compromise legislation that allows prospective candidates to gather signatures while also keeping the convention system intact.

 Candidates who go through the caucus-convention system meet with party delegates and are vetted by them then dropped or advanced as the party’s chosen candidate for the general election during a party convention.

-A primary election is generally held if either of the top two candidates gains the threshold of votes needed to secure the nomination.
+A primary election is generally held if neither of the top two candidates gains the threshold of votes needed to secure the nomination.

-Candidates gather the needed signatures to be on the party’s primary ballot then join those who went through the caucus-convention system.
+Candidates that gather the needed signatures to be on the party’s primary ballot then join those who went through the caucus-convention system.

 The party delegates themselves are individuals who are chosen by the members of their neighborhood precincts to represent their interest when it comes to vetting and voting for candidates seeking the party’s nomination.